 The lever bar has straight edges deliberately, this means when the pedal is depressed the lever bar moves on the pin axis and the edges press the top of the switch down to make the contact.

 Check the motion of the pedal and you should here a very faint click as the switch engages.
-The pin can be located into the hole in the pedal pin.
-This is quite a tough spring, to get in place properly located.
+The retaining sprung pin can be located into the hole in the pedal pin.
+This is quite a tough spring to open around the pedal’s pin properly located.
 Here the retaining pin tip is located.

 A little more white grease and now you can pump the pedal to make sure full and correct operation.